 For the stakeholders that you have analyzed, make sure you are able to analyze the problem from the viewpoint of every stakeholder.
 Do not adopt viewpoints that neglect one side of the story.

 In decision-making questions, you are supposed to select the option that maximizes the benefit for the majority, and at times, this might mean selecting a course of action that might be completely risk-free.

 Also, do not favor any one side in any particular case.
-It is a common tendency of students to adopt an approach based on your own value system (for example an anti-business or anti-worker approach in a dispute between management and workers).
+It is a common tendency of students to adopt an approach based on your own value system (for example: an anti-business or anti-worker's approach in a dispute between management and workers).
 Do not allow personal opinions to cloud your judgment.

-Many of the options that you would actually present extreme scenarios that actually are nothing else but cleverly concealed opinions.
+Many of the options that present extreme scenarios are actually nothing else but cleverly concealed opinions.
 Remember, these opinions appeal to emotion and can tempt you to select them.
-Be careful about them and make sure you do not get enticed by this trap.
+Be careful about them and make sure you do not get enticed by this trap

 Majority of the time, you are faced with intricate scenarios where you miss one element or the other while solving a problem.
 Make sure you question yourself about these assumptions and ensure that you have not missed some vital piece of data.

-Decision making question in the XAT can be divided into 4 broad categories.
+Decision making questions in the XAT can be divided into 4 broad categories.
 The following section gives mock questions from each question type along with solutions and tips to solve them.

 1. The job might have travel requirements that might pose a challenge for females.

 2. Females have an intrinsic understanding of the use of cosmetics that men do not have.

 3. It is not necessary that females wish to take up these roles.